We find the 10 best options, so you can make informed decisions on tons of products and services.

 The biggest and most important reason to try and curb your phone addiction is simple: to enjoy every moment in life.
 This can be walking your dog in the park and smelling the freshly cut grass, or playing with your baby cousin without being distracted by your phone, or the urge to text your friend back.
 Focusing on these moments is important because they aren’t there forever.
 They come and go and it is totally your choice whether to cherish them or not.

-Some of our favorite apps to help you live in the moment are Cold Turkey and BreakFree.
+Some of our favorite phone addicition apps to help you live in the moment are Cold Turkey and BreakFree.
 Cold Turkey works similarly to your phone’s Do Not Disturb feature.
 Once you turn it on, it blocks texts, calls, and other disturbances for the amount of time you set it for.
 So if you’re at your friends hanging out, or want to be in the moment at your daughter’s school play, you can switch on the app and not worry about a single distraction grabbing your attention.
-BreakFree, which also goes by the name “Space,” is an iPhone and Android app that lets you set goals and challenge yourself.
+BreakFree, which also goes by the name “Space,” is an iPhone addicition app and an Android addicition app that lets you set goals and challenge yourself.
 You can use it to challenge yourself to not use your phone for a certain amount of time, and try to win.

 Another popular app used for the sole purpose of staying off your phone is Forest.
 The goal behind the app is to grow your tree as big as possible; the only catch is that it dies the second you touch your phone.
 So when you want to stay focused, just open the app and don’t touch your phone for 30 minutes.
 The company behind Forest has partnered with an organization to plant real trees in forests around the world, making the app good for both you and the environment.